Cue Card Sample

 Anyway, after the complaint was made, the manager seemed to get really busy with his hotel crews and staffs.
 The manager even apologized to me, saying that he had been just too busy with some other “priorities” lately, and as a result, things had become a bit “rusty” at the hotel, much to the discomfort of its guests.
 However, in the end, the “hygiene” issue of the hotel was solved after my complaint, which, of course, was a good thing in the end.

 But, what I just couldn’t get out of my mind was that how possibly a hotel manager could have some other “priorities” except ensuring the best services for his guests!
 In fact, I felt like the well-being of his hotel guests was the last thing on his mind.
 Besides, I also felt like I was simply being “ripped off” for the services, I was provided by the hotel, which was way, way below the standards.
-However, the only good feeling I had, in the end, was that a problem was actually solved because of my initiative which had made at least a couple of elderly sick people happy and relieved.
+However, the only good feeling I had, in the end, was that a problem was actually solved because of my initiative.